mrkhntr/C2MIPsASM/README.md

 #### Assembly Translation
-Here is the structure with the extra condition as shown in the extended C example.
-The body of the if statements are omitted for clarity.
+Here is the structure with the extra condition as shown in the [extended C example](#extended-example-c-if-then-else-if-else-more-elaborate-example-from-above).
+The bodies of the if statements are omitted for clarity.
 ```assembly
 conditional1:           # if-condition
   bne $s0, $s2, conditional2    # if $s0 <a> != $s1 <b> jump to conditional2, inverse logic of ==